csthomas1029/rock-paper-scissors-exercise/README.md

 cd ~\desktop\GitHub\rock-paper-scissors-exercise
 ```

 In Visual Studio Code, add a new file and name it "game.py".
-Type the following:
+Type the following and then save:

 print("Rock, Paper, Scissors, Shoot!")
 Save